patrivet/patrivet/README.md

 ### Some of my current favourites technologies are  💻
-React, Typescript, Express.js, GraphQL, MongoDB & Sass.
+React, TypeScript, Express.js, GraphQL, MongoDB & Sass.

 ### How to reach me 📫